 Waxing and maintenance

-Waxing skis is a crucial step in ensuring optimal performance.
+Waxing your skis is a crucial step in ensuring optimal performance.
 Whether you are an amateur or professional skier, taking care of your skis with regular waxing can improve your experience on the slopes this winter.

-Good waxing has three main objectives:
+Proper waxing has three main objectives:

 - Optimize glide: a well-waxed ski glides faster on the slopes.